oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 Database Vault tips:
 - While DV owner can also become DV account manager, Oracle recommends maintaining separation of duties by using two different accounts
 - By default `ADMIN` has `DV_OWNER`, `DV_ADMIN`, `DV_ACCTMGR` and several other significant DV-related roles.
 Oracle recommends you do not use the `ADMIN` account except when absolutely necessary.
 You should grant the appropriate roles, such as `DV_ADMIN` or `DV_ACCTMGR` to named database users (e.g. jsmith, kjohnson) to minimize sharing of accounts.
-- You can store the passwords to the users you create during the initial configuration in a pasword vault, or other secure service, and require named accounts for day-to-day operations.
+- You can store the passwords to the users you create during the initial configuration in a pasword vault, or other secure service, and require named accounts (e.g. jsmith, kjohnson) for day-to-day operations.

 1. Open a SQL Worksheet on your Autonomous DB as the `ADMIN` database user